DISCOOS/eventstore-client-dart/README.md

 A community developed gRPC client library for EventStoreDB.

-EventStoreDB is the open-source, functional database with Complex Event Processing capabilities.
+EventStoreDB is an open-source, functional database with Complex Event Processing capabilities.
 Documentation for EventStoreDB can be [found here](https://eventstore.com/docs).

 ## Getting started